 Do you ever feel like senior colleagues are asking more of you than you expected?
 Communication is often key when it comes to stress in the workplace, and a lack of understanding about your own responsibilities could significantly contribute to feelings of irritability or pressure.

-When tasks seem to be piling up or our priorities are constantly changing, we can quickly become overwhelmed.
 This can lead to a loss of motivation through sheer exhaustion or low confidence.
 A quick word with the boss may offer the best solutions, giving you the mutual opportunity to discuss their expectations of you and the most effective way of meeting these targets.

 While we all want to reach our goals and complete tasks to the best of our ability, a constant pursuit of the best possible result or outcome can often be unrealistic.
 A fast-paced work environment can limit the time available to achieve everything we set out to pursue, and often larger projects can require more detailed attention with less instantaneous results.
 If we attempt to juggle multiple projects at once to achieve many results, the quality of our work is more likely to suffer.